Florida death metal: Peak period (1989–1994)

-Eduardo Rividavia of AllMusic describes 1991 as "year one of death metal's world saturation."
+Eduardo Rivadavia of AllMusic describes 1991 as "year one of death metal's world saturation."
 In that year, Morbid Angel released Blessed Are the Sick and Death released Human.
 Human saw Death continue its development of a technical and progressive style, abandoned the previous themes of zombies and gore in favor of more philosophical and political lyrics, and featured the talents of Paul Masvidal and Sean Reinart of the then-unsigned Cynic.
 Though Morbid Angel and Death fared well, tragedy struck the band Atheist, which, while on tour with Candlemass in February 1991, suffered a tour bus crash which claimed the life of bassist Roger Patterson.
 The band decide to continue with the recording for their next album and dedicate it to their lost band-mate, for whom Tony Choy filled in to complete the needed bass work.
 The final product, Unquestionable Presence, was released in October of that year.
 Both more intricate and accessible than the band's previous record, with complicated time signatures, slap bass, dissonant and speedy riffs, and enigmatic lyrics, the recording is considered one of the scene's ultimate progressive metal outputs.
 James Hinchcliffe, in a retrospective in Terrorizer, described Unquestionable Presence as "the very pinnacle of scorching yet brain-twisting technical metal."
 In 1992, Monstrosity debuted with Imperial Doom, but then after some touring saw its original band lineup fall apart.
 Nocturnus, shortly after its third, self-titled 1993 release, disbanded.
 Death continued to further develop their progressive sound, releasing Individual Thought Patterns in 1993.
 Taking the technicality seen previously on Human to an even greater level, Individual Thought Patterns cemented Death's reputation as not only one of death metal's founders, but as "one of its most creative, musically proficient, and listenable bands."
 Morbid Angel released Covenant in 1993.
 The latter marked the high point for death metal not only in Florida but in the genre as a whole.
 It was lauded by audiences and critics, and experienced, for the genre, immense commercial success, selling over 127,000 copies.
 Michael Nelson of Stereogum retroactively summarized it as "not just the best death metal album ever, but the best-selling death metal album, too."
 Cynic, after a planned tour in Europe with the Dutch band Pestilence fell through when Pestilence disbanded, decided to disband as well.